AfricaBirdData/ABAP/README.md

 However, what we usually have is some sort of polygon defining a region of interest.
-If we had an [sf](https://r-spatial.github.io/sf/) polygon, we we could extract the pentads contained in the polygon with
+If we had an [sf](https://r-spatial.github.io/sf/) polygon, we could extract the pentads contained in the polygon with

 ``` r
 # We first download all in the North West province pentads (to match our